 - High inflation in the UK means that UK goods increase in price quicker than European goods.
 Therefore UK goods become less competitive.
 Demand for UK exports will fall, and therefore there will be less demand for Pound Sterling.

 - Also, UK consumers will find it more attractive to buy European imports.
-Therefore they will supply pounds to be able to buy Euros and the Euro imports.
-This increase in the supply of pounds decreases value of Pound Sterling.
+Therefore they will supply pounds to be able to buy Euros and Euro imports.
+This increase in the supply of pounds decreases the value of Pound Sterling.

 - Imported inflation.
 The price of imported goods will go up because they are more expensive to buy from abroad

 - Higher domestic demand.
 Cheaper exports increases demand for UK exports.
 THere is also a reduction in demand for imported goods, shifting consumption to domestic goods Therefore, there is an increase in domestic aggregate demand (AD), and we may get demand-pull inflation.

 - Less incentive to cut costs.
 Manufacturers who export see an improvement in competitiveness without making any effort.
 Some argue this may reduce their incentive to cut costs, and therefore, we get higher inflation over the long term.